bsorrentino/bsorrentino/_posts/2023-10-22-evolving-and-maintain-backward-compatibility-in-swift.md

 ---
 layout: post
-title:  "Swift: Evolution and maintenance of backward compatibility.
+title:  "Swift: Evolution and backward compatibility.
 Exploring @available and #available attributes."
 date:   2023-10-22
 description: A Deep Dive with @available and #available attributes
 categories: Swift